-34) If no ground works are commenced on site before July 2018, a survey to identify whether badgers are present on the site shall be submitted to, and approved in writing by, the City Council as local planning authority, together with mitigation measures.
+34) If no ground works are commenced on site before July 2018, a survey to identify whether badgers are present on the site shall be submitted to, and approved in writing by, the City Council as local planning authority, together with mitigation measures prior to commencement of development.
+Any mitigation measures which are approved shall be implemented within a timeframe to be agreed with the City Council as local planning authority.